ioBroker/ioBroker.docs/docs/en/admin/settings.md

 In this instance the data is logged by default and used in the charts of flot and rickshaw.

-If only one history adapter (SQL / History / InfluxDB) is installed, it is used, if several are available, one can be selected.
+If only one history adapter (SQL / History / InfluxDB) is installed, it is used; if there are several, one can be selected.

 ** Active depository **